Prinzhorn/mongoose-encrypt/README.md

 var encrypt = require('mongoose-encrypt');

 var userSchema = new Schema({
+	createdAt: Date,
+	twitterData: {
 		name: String,
-	twitterToken: String
+		token: String
+	}
 });

 offerSchema.plugin(encrypt, {
-	properties: ['twitterToken'],
+	paths: ['twitter.token'],
-	password: function(date, done) {
+	password: function(date) {
 		//Return the correct password for the given date.
-		//As long as you don't need to migrate to a new password, just return the current one. done(null, process.env.AES_ENCRYPTION_PASSWORD);
+		//As long as you don't need to migrate to a new password, just return the current one. return process.env.AES_ENCRYPTION_PASSWORD;
 	}
 });
 ```

 That's it!
-The plugin sets up pre `init` and `save` hooks to anynchronously decrypt and encrypt each property on the fly using `aes-256-cbc`.
+The plugin sets up a `getter` and `setter` to decrypt and encrypt each path on the fly using `aes-256-cbc`.

 Use cases